Exclusive: In latest China jab, U.S. drafts list of 89 firms with military ties

 The 117-company list is “not exhaustive,” the draft rule said, and is considered an “initial tranche.”

-Reporting by Karen Freifeld; additional reporting by Tim Hepher in Paris and David Shepardson in Washington.
-Editing by Chris Sanders and Michael Perry
+Reporting by Karen Freifeld; additional reporting by Tim Hepher in Paris, David Shepardson in Washington and Yew Lun Tian in Beijing; Editing by Chris Sanders, Michael Perry, Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.